gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ```

 After creating the fallback factory all we have to do is to tell Feign to use that fallback in case of an issue, by adding the fallbackFactory property to the `@FeignClient` annotation.
-Open the file to replace
+Open the file and replace the line `@FeignClient(name="inventory")` with the following:
-it for you at the `@FeignClient(name="inventory")` line:

 ```java
 @FeignClient(name="inventory",fallbackFactory = InventoryClient.InventoryClientFallbackFactory.class)